-According to the FBI, Home Break-In (Burglary) is the most common threat to our home .
+According to the FBI, property crime is the number one threat to our homes.
 In the U.S. a home burglary occurs every 13 seconds, which equates to 2.5 million home intrusions every single year.

 Those are some scary statistics.